 The offline takeover

 Prior to the age of enormous supermarkets and labyrinth-esque department stores, the shops that many people went to regularly were small, independent or family-owned.
 Nowadays, this is a rarity, conserved in only a few of the UK’s major cities.
 Despite a plague of closures across many UK high streets, brands have not given up on the offline market.
 The home retailer Made.com bucked this trend, by opting to open a physical unit in Soho, London.
 They have amalgamated features which are common in online retail with a physical, offline setting to gauge the best of both markets.
 Maplewave offer technology that can aid you in digitally transforming the in-store customer experience.
 Through providing premium software and retail optimization, Maplewave simplifies the way your customers interact with the physical aspects of your store making the experience much more personalised.

 The modern way

-Retailers are certainly puling out all of the stops when it comes to personalisation, but there is one element that remains difficult for online markets to replicate.
-Human elements offer unrivalled persoanlised assistance and advice, and offline stores are still thriving for this reason.
-However, personalisation is undoubtedly an essential for both offline and online retailers.
+Retailers are certainly pulling out all of the stops when it comes to personalisation, but there is one element that remains difficult for online markets to replicate.
+Human elements offer unrivalled personalised assistance and advice, and offline stores are still thriving for this reason.
+However, personalisation is undoubtedly essential for both offline and online retailers.